 In the past, some researchers suspected that for viewers with ADHD, closed captions could negatively impact their ability to focus.
 This was because reading on-screen subtitles and captions requires the audience to split their focus between multiple streams of information.
 However, recent studies suggest that for some individuals with ADHD, watching tv with subtitles may make following along easier.
 Real-time subtitles and captions provide an easily-digestible, visual representation of information that contributes to improved understanding.
 Also, repeated or redundant exposure to the same ideas can help boost information recall in the long run.

-Why Do Neurodivergent People Need Subtitles?
+Why Do People Who Are Neurodivergent Need Subtitles?

 ADHD is one of many neurodiverse conditions that impact the way people receive and process information.
 Autism spectrum disorder is another common form of neurodiversity, and many individuals with ASD experience similar benefits from captioning efforts as individuals with ADHD.
 It’s worth noting that many individuals with ASD also meet the diagnostic criteria for ADHD, and closed captioning and other assistive technologies may be capable of addressing multiple needs simultaneously.